TickTeam/guide-tt/ticktick_web_app/what_is_mini_calendar.md

 ###What is “Mini Calendar”?<mark>[Pro only]</mark>
-“Mini Calendar”, just as its name implies, is a small calendar which allows you to know  quickly at which date you have tasks.
-It is a premium feature available for Pro users only.
+“Mini Calendar”, just as its name implies, is a small calendar which allows you to know  quickly at which date you have tasks and to add tasks based on a calednar view.

-1.Click the avatar on top right corner to enter “Labs” to enable “Mini Calendar”.
+1.Click the avatar in the upper-right of the page.

+2.Select “Labs” to enable “Mini Calendar”.

-2.Then, a small calendar will be displayed on the bottom of left panel.
+4.A small calendar will be displayed at the bottom of left panel.

 ![](../images/miniC.png)

+**-What is Mini Calendar used for?**

+Tip 1.
+The dates which are highlighted with yellow indicate that you have tasks on that day.

+Tip 2.
+If you click a date on a mini calendar, tasks on that day will be displayed in the middle of the page.

-3.The dates highlighted with yellow indicates that there are tasks for that day and clicking on that date will show all related tasks.
-You can also click any date to add tasks for that day directly.
+Tip 3.
+You can click any date and enter tasks in the add bar for that day directly.